APC-SoCIT/APC-SoCIT_AY_2024_2025_Aldrino-s_POS/README.md

 We appreciate your help in keeping our project secure.

 ### License

-This project is open-source and licensed under the [MIT license](https://github.com/APC-SoCIT/APC-SoCIT_AY_2024_2025_Aldrino-s_POS/blob/main/LICENSE).
+This project is open-source but is licensed under the **Aldrino's POS System Non-Commercial License**.
+You are free to use, modify, and distribute this software, but **commercial use is prohibited** without prior permission.

+For more details, please see the [LICENSE](https://github.com/APC-SoCIT/APC-SoCIT_AY_2024_2025_Aldrino-s_POS/blob/main/LICENSE) file.